Smart TV Not Connecting to Wi-Fi

-Do you have a brand new smart TV that refuses to talk to your Wi-Fi network?
-It might be manufactured for a different target market than yours.
+Do you have a brand new smart TV that refuses to connect to wifi?
+It might have been made for another geographical region.
 The solution is a static channel settng.

 We've received several requests from home Wi-Fi users with brand new smart TVs who have the same experience: their Wi-Fi network and their TV set cannot find each other.